-- II.
-Detail Notes on All Funds (Continued):

 - B. Liabilities (Continued):

 - 1. Pension Plan Obligations (Continued):

 - a.
 Local Governmental Employees' Retirement System (Continued):

 Fixed income return projections reflect current yields across the U.S. Treasury yield curve and market expectations of forward yields projected and interpolated for multiple tenors and over multiple year horizons.
 Global public equity return projections are established through analysis of the equity risk premium and the fixed income return projections.
 Other asset categories and strategies' return projections reflect the foregoing and historical data analysis.
 These projections are combined to produce the long-term expected rate of return by weighing the expected future real rates of return by the target asset allocation percentage and by adding expected inflation.
-The target allocation and best estimates of arithmetic real rates of return for each major asset class as of June 30, 2019 are summarized in the following table:
+The target allocation and best estimates of arithmetic real rates of return for each major asset class as of June 30, 2020 are summarized in the following table: